ColinKennedy/tree-sitter-usd/README.md

 [tree-sitter](https://tree-sitter.github.io/tree-sitter) to produce
 a light-weight grammar of the file.

-For those who don't know know what tree-sitter is and why you'd care to use it, see [Why Tree-sitter?](#why-tree-sitter).
+For those who don't know what tree-sitter is and why you'd care to use it, see [Why Tree-sitter?](#why-tree-sitter).
 For install / usage instructions, see below.

 ## Disclaimer